Table of Contents

 The CFET Transistor: Shrinking Nodes Beyond 2030

-Complementary FETs (CFET) are a potential evolution over Gate-All-Around FETs (GAAFET) semiconductor transistors.
+Complementary FETs (CFET) transistors are a potential evolution over Gate-All-Around FETs (GAAFET) transistors.
 Let´s be clear on something first, when we talk about CFET transistors we talk about a technology that is not expected until beyond 2030 according to IMEC.
 GAAFET, its predecesor, is not expected to enter high-volume manufacturing (HVM) until 2025.
 CFETs will however mark a further advancement in multigate transistors, switching from horizontally stacked channels to vertically stacked ones.
 This will allow further shrinking of semiconductor patterns and the advancement of Moore´s Law.

 Semiconductor transistors can be n-channels (nMOS or negative MOS) or p-channels (pMOS or positive MOS).
 These two type of channels act as logic gates that act in a complementary way. nMOS channel conducts with high voltage, while pMOS conducts with low voltage.
 In FinFET and GAAFET implementations, nMOS and pMOS transistors (gray and white in the image) are placed besides each other.
 However, reducing the metal pitch (the distance from one transistor´s gate to another) beyond 16nm is becoming increasingly difficult, as this has unintended consequences such as leakage current, increased power consumption and difficulties in maintaining control of the transistor when it is in off-state.